pzembrod/cc64/doc/Design.md

 words of `codegen.fth`, it is loaded as part of the parser-codegen source group.
 So, while in terms of functionality it belongs to the mini linker, it can also be regarded as a linker-specific interface of codegen.

-### invoke.fth

-This contains the top level word `cc` which invokes compiler and linker and ties everything together.